 The SHR can take action in the event of a RSL failing to meet required standards or where it believes there is a threat or risk to the interests of tenants and service users.
+Information about the SHR's statutory powers and how it will use them are included in Section 6 of the Regulatory Framework 2024.
 Intervention can take several forms, including: